RSS

 The critical information.

-This form needs to be signed and can be signed together with the other forms before making an offer on a house.
+This form needs to be signed and can be signed together with the other forms.

 Brokerage and the buyer or seller

-The buyer representation agreement or customer service agreement is the relationship between the buyer or seller and the realty brokerage.
+The buyer representation agreement is the relationship between the buyer or seller and the realty brokerage.

 The salesperson, sales representative, realtor, and broker are all the designations of the individual who is representing and working on behalf of the brokerage with the buyer or seller, though most of those people mentioned above are self-employed.